 Picking the right sports coaching companies

 It’s crucial that you choose the right sports franchise.
-If your passion is tennis but you decide to take on a football coaching franchise instead, not only will you not have the same level of commitment and dedication that you need to make it work as a business, but your clients will suffer too.
-You have to have a real connection with your chosen sport, as well as the usual drive and determination that any franchisee needs to succeed.
+Let’s imagine your passion is tennis but you decide to take on a football coaching franchise due to its lower set-up fees.
+Not only will you not have the same level of commitment and dedication that you need to make it work as a business, but your clients will become disinterested too.
+It’s vital you have a real connection with your chosen sport, as well as the drive and determination that any franchisee needs to succeed.

 What opportunities are there?

-There are sports coaching franchises out there, but they are not as prolific as you might think.
-While running a gym franchise is relatively straightforward as a business model, coaching requires a whole other level of commitment and dedication.
-Not only do you have a business to manage, but also you need to make sure that your customers are getting the level of coaching they expect and deserve.
+There are sports coaching franchises out there, but they are not as prevalent as you might think.
+While gym franchises generally benefit from relatively straightforward business models, coaching requires a slightly higher level of commitment and dedication.
+Not only do you have a business to manage and, potentially, classes to lead, but you also need to make sure your customers are getting the level of coaching they expect and deserve.

 All franchises require a certain level of investment, and sports coaching companies are no different.
-What will vary, though, is the level of investment you’ll need to make in equipment.
-For example, a yoga franchise will be relatively cheap to finance, as you need very little equipment.
-However, a tennis coaching franchise will be more expensive as you’ll need a larger amount of equipment, as well as access to specific facilities to carry out your coaching sessions.
+However, the level of capital you’ll need to invest in equipment will vary from business to business.
+For example, a yoga franchise will be relatively cheap to finance, as you need very little equipment and have the option to use a wide range of business premises.
+A tennis coaching franchise, on the other hand, will be more expensive, as you’ll need more equipment, as well as access to specific facilities to carry out your coaching sessions.

 Essential franchise qualities – what makes a good sports franchise?

-For a good sports franchise like Sports Extra or Progressive Sports, it has to be fun.
-You’re dealing with young children who have all the energy but are not perhaps as focused, as you’d like them to be, so you’ll need to keep them entertained!
-For older customers, it’s a challenging environment that makes them push themselves further and harder that matters.
+Great fitness franchises like Sports Extra or Progressive Sports are fun.
+You’re dealing with young children who have bundles of energy but are, perhaps, not as focused as you’d like them to be – so you’ll need to keep them entertained!
+For older customers, your focus will be more on challenging members and encouraging them to push themselves further.

-Marketing will be a massive part of your business – sports coaching is offered widely across the UK, so your franchise needs to have something ‘different’ to make it stand out from the crowd.
-Your franchise provider will help you get off the ground initially, but it’s up to you how far you take your business, and how successful you are in the long term.
+Great marketing is also important if you want your business to succeed.
+Sports coaching is offered widely across the UK, so your franchise needs to have a unique selling point if it’s to stand out from the crowd.
+Your franchise provider will help you get off the ground initially, but it’s up to you how far you take your business.